 PCOS—Polycystic Ovary Syndrome

 There have been studies that show that PCOS, or Polycystic Ovarian Syndrome can trigger Hashimoto’s Disease.
 PCOS is a common female hormone disorder.
 It affects the 5-10 percent of menstruating women.
 And it is one of the most common causes of infertility.
 PCOS systems include the inability to lose weight, hair lost, fatigue after meals, hormone imbalances, and sugar cravings.
 Do these symptoms sound familiar?
 They sound like a thyroid patient, don’t they?

 On blood chemistry tests, PCOS can be identified by insulin resistance.
-Again, insulin resistance is a blood glucose level from 100-126.
+Insulin resistance is a blood glucose level from 100-126.
 This is a fasting blood glucose level.
 It’s also indicated with elevated triglycerides and cholesterol, especially IF THE TRIGLYCERIDES ARE HIGHER THAN THE CHOLESTEROL LEVELS.

 Insulin resistance, which is a condition in which the cells become resistant to insulin due to a high carbohydrate diet, leads to excess testosterone production, and this leads to Polycystic Ovarian Syndrome.
 As testosterone levels rise, the cells become further resistance to insulin, and it’s a slow downward spiral.